 ‘Don’t do it.
 It’s not that I don’t want but I need Chloe’s friendship more, if you see what I mean.’

 ‘And the bankruptcy?
-I don’t think you’ve finished on that.’
+I don’t think you finished about that, I think something changed, yes?’

-‘It was the way he went bankrupt this time, the manner, the way he raided the larder in a way he never would have before, as if he was panicking – that’s a bad sign in a man.
+‘It was the way he went bankrupt this time, the manner, the way he raided the larder in a way he never would have before, as if he were panicking – that’s a bad sign in a man, Miles.
 He raided Melissa’s trust fund until there was nothing left.
-If a business or two, a project or two, had gone to the wall, I’d have sympathized, he’d done that before.
-But this made me think no one was safe at that place.’
+If a business or two, a project or two, had gone to the wall, I’d have sympathized, he’d done that before, but this made me think no one was safe at that place.’

 ‘I think Melissa found out.’

 ‘She did.
 I don’t know for sure how she found out – not from me, I assure you.
-There was a row with Frank and her and she made certain – threats.
-Threats to expose him for things I never knew he’d been into.
-So you see, I know about them also now.
+There was a row with Frank and her and she made certain – threats, threats to expose him for things I never knew he’d been into.
+So you see, I know about them too now.

-These are deep waters, Miles, and we’re both in them but in two different places.
-All of us are in danger, including Chloe.
-I can’t promise to be your ally because I’ve made commitments and my own safety depends on them.
-But you seem a straight sort and I’ll be straight with the straight, so to speak – as far as I can.
+These are deep waters, Miles, we’re both in them but in two different places – all of us are in danger, including Chloe.
+I can’t promise to be your ally because I’ve made commitments and my own safety depends on them but you seem a straight sort and I’ll be straight with the straight, so to speak – as far as I can.

 Once inside, the woodfire on, using the logs imported from the mainland, he asked, ‘Won’t Frank come after you if you’ve left him?’